alice-biometrics/petisco/README.md

 ```
 *controller_handler parameters:*

-       application
+    app_name
         Application name
     logger
         A ILogger implementation.
 Default NotImplementedLogger
     event_config
         EventConfig object.
 Here, you can define event management.
     jwt_config
         JwtConfig object.
 Here, you can define how to deal with JWT Tokens
     success_handler
         Handler to deal with Success Results
     error_handler
         Handler to deal with Failure Results
     correlation_id_provider
         Injectable function to provide correlation_id.
 By default is used flask_correlation_id_provider
     headers_provider
         Injectable function to provide headers.
 By default is used headers_provider
     logging_types_blacklist
         Logging Blacklist.
 Object of defined Type will not be logged.
 By default ( [bytes] ) bytes object won't be logged.

 #### Extras